cbid71/Personal_CKA_2025_Certification_Notes/5-Lifecycle_management.md

 ```

 It seem that specifying `command` as parameter in a deployment overload both CMD and ENTRYPOINT.
 But I have different informations depending of the source.
-TODO : find the real answer

 ```
 apiVersion: v1